How to Sell an Inherited House: A Step-by-Step Guide for Florida Homeowners

 Option 1: List With a Realtor

-This is best if the home is in excellent condition and you’re not in a hurry.
-Expect to pay 5–6% in commissions and wait 60–90 days to close.
+Best if the home is in great shape and you’re not in a hurry.

 Option 2: Sell at Auction or to an Investor